open-wc/open-wc/packages/codelabs/src/intermediate/lit-html.md

 }
 ```

 If the logic is a bit more complex, separating this into a pure function is very useful.
-The advantage here is that we can use regular if statement, so we don't need to squash everything into a single expression:
+The advantage here is that we can use regular if statements, so we don't need to squash everything into a single expression:

 ```js
 function readStatus(read) {